Sushma-Indupuri/Azure-zero-to-hero-abhishek/Day-01/02-important-concepts.md

 Agility is the capability of quickly and easily adapting to changes.
 In the context of cloud computing, it involves the rapid deployment of resources and applications.

+Helps in quick and inexpensive re-provisioning of resources.
 ## High Availability

 High Availability (HA) ensures that a system or application is operational and accessible for a high percentage of time, typically 99.9% or higher.